daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ```
 The `[Peer]` section tells the client interface how to connect to the server interface.
 Here's a breakdown:
 * `PublicKey`: The server's public key
-* `Endpoint`: A publically accessible domain name or IP address<sup>1</sup> for the server, plus the `ListenPort` specified in the server interface configuration<sup>2</sup>.
+* `Endpoint`: A publicly accessible domain name or IP address<sup>1</sup> for the server, plus the `ListenPort` specified in the server interface configuration<sup>2</sup>.
-* `AllowedIPs`: The IP addresses that the client should be able to access, expressed in CIDR notation.
+* `AllowedIPs`: The IP addresses that the client should be able to access, expressed in <abbr title="Classless Inter-Domain Routing">CIDR</abbr> notation.
 In my case, the client only needs to connect to the server, so I specified the IP address of the server's Wireguard interface and the IP address of the server on my home network.

-  <sup>1</sup> The IP address assigned by my ISP is dynamic, so I use a [DuckDNS](https://www.duckdns.org/) domain name that always points to my public IP, even when it changes.
+  <sup>1</sup> The IP address assigned by my <abbr title="Internet Service Provider">ISP</abbr> is dynamic, so I use a [DuckDNS](https://www.duckdns.org/) domain name that always points to my public IP, even when it changes.

   <sup>2</sup> You'll need to set up port forwarding on the server's network gateway to forward traffic on this port to the `ListenPort` defined in the server's interface configuration.